 0xcert team hasn't yet completely unpacked from the Asia tour, as we jumped right back into work this morning!
 So how did the tour go and what we were doing in Asia?

 0xcert team flew in to Singapore for several important meet-ups.

 First, we met with 0xcert key advisor for several very productive brainstorming sessions about our common future steps.

 Another 0xcert advisor, Mark Pui, flew in to Singapore from Kuala Lumpur, Malaysia, just to meet with us and discuss the current and future state of events.
 Many thanks to Mark for such devotion!

 Apart from one-on-one meetings, 0xcert also pitched at the Singapore Ethereum meetup.
 William Entriken, 0xcert advisor, summarized the NFT space and spoke about several use cases.
-0xcert and CEO Jure Zih blew it away with a non-fungible presentation and some great networking.
+0xcert blew it away with a non-fungible presentation and some great networking.

 Overall, Singapore is a hotbed of startups and boasts a very vibrant blockchain scene - we will definitely be back!